Australian native police: Western Australia

-In the late 1830s, Western Australia was in a similar situation as the eastern colonies in that the regular Mounted Police force were proving expensive and increasingly ineffectual in subduing resisting Aboriginal people.
-This culminated in 1840 with the murders of a white woman and her child in York.
-John Nicol Drummond, a young man who had grown up amongst Aboriginal people in the areas of the Swan and Helena Valleys, was able to capture the perpetrator due to his knowledge of the local tribespeople.
+In the late 1830s, Western Australia was in a similar situation to the eastern colonies, in that the regular Mounted Police force was proving expensive and increasingly ineffectual in subduing the resistance of Aboriginal people.
+In 1840, this culminated in the murders of a white woman and her child in York.
+John Nicol Drummond, a young man who had grown up amongst Aboriginal people in the areas of the Swan and Helena Valleys, was able to capture the perpetrator due to his knowledge of the local tribes-people.
 As a result, in August 1840 Drummond was rewarded with the title of Inspector in the newly formed Native Police.

-The Western Australian Native Police was smaller than those of other colonies in that usually only 2 or 3 mounted aboriginal constables were attached to the white officer.
-It was also different in that the officers were given monetary rewards for capturing wanted people and that they were placed under the control of the Native Protector.
-However, extrajudicial killings by the police upon Aboriginal people still occurred during the 1840s.
-The force also became less formalised in its command structure to the point where, in 1854, Drummond concurrently held the positions of Native Protector, magistrate and Superintendent of Police in the Champion Bay area.
-This situation gave Drummond complete freedom to subdue the natives around Geraldton in whatever method he deemed appropriate and a massacre of Aboriginal people conducted by the police and armed stockholders at Bootenal swamp near Greenough was the result.
+The Western Australian Native Police force was smaller than those of other colonies in that usually only two or three mounted Aboriginal constables were under the command of attached a white officer.
+It was also different in that the Aboriginal officers were given monetary rewards for capturing wanted people and that they were placed under the control of the Native Protector.
+However, extrajudicial killings of Aboriginal people by the police still occurred during the 1840s.
+The force also became less formalised in its command structure, to the point where, in 1854, Drummond concurrently held the positions of Native Protector, magistrate, and Superintendent of Police in the Champion Bay area.
+That situation gave Drummond complete freedom to subdue Aborigines around Geraldton, by whatever method he deemed appropriate.
+The result was a massacre of Aboriginal people by the police and armed stockholders at Bootenal swamp near Greenough.